Frank Pace (TV producer): Sports

 Pace began his career in the now-defunct World Football League (WFL) on the staffs of the Southern California Sun, the Portland Storm and the Chicago Winds.
 Pace serves as advisor to baseball Hall of Famer Rod Carew and Basketball Hall of Famer Artis Gilmore.
 He has coached high school soccer in Southern California for Flintridge Sacred Heart Academy in La Canada Flintridge for 15 seasons.
 He coached the team to California CIF Championships in 2010 and 2011, and they went undefeated from December 2009 to January 2011.
-In 2011 he led the team to a #1 National Ranking.
+In 2011 he led the team to a No. 1 National Ranking.
 He was elected to the school Hall of Fame in 2014.

 Writing

 Pace and Billy O’Connor have written three books, all published by Acclaim Press: If These Lips Could Talk, Lamar’s Gamble- A Tale of the AFL/NFL Merger and Combustible.
 In 2012, Pace Co-Authored Rod Carew's Hit To Win with Rod Carew and Armen Keteyian.
 He had previously co-authored Rod Carew's Art and Science of Hitting along with Keteyian and Carew in 1986.
 He has also been published in Sports Illustrated, Emmy Magazine, The Florida Times Union, The Los Angeles Times, Soccer Journal and Hall of Fame Magazine.

 Pace was the credited writer (and producer) on eight segments of Inside the NFL (the George Lopez segments) and an episode of George Lopez entitled The Unnatural.